ungoogled-software/ungoogled-chromium/README.md

 For Arch Linux, consider using [Inox patchset](https://github.com/gcarq/inox-patchset); one of the projects which ungoogled-chromium draws its patches from.
 It offers pre-built binaries and is also available in AUR.

+### Windows

+TODO

 ### Other systems, platforms, and configurations

 Consult the build instructions on the [Chromium homepage](http://www.chromium.org/Home) to learn how to build Chromium for your system.

 The patches in the `patches` directory should work for any build of Chromium.
-They assume a clean Chromium source tree processed by `domain_patcher.sh`.
+They assume a clean and unmodified Chromium source tree.

 These patches are also tested with the GYP flags defined in [`build_templates/debian/rules`](build_templates/debian/rules).
 Note that enabling some flags, such as `safe_browsing`, may cause the build to fail.

-Note about `domain_patcher.sh`: This script will break URLs in the source tree pointing to Google servers.
-If your building steps requires additional downloads (such as the the PNaCl toolkit), note that scripts in the source tree may fail to work.
+Note about `generate_domain_patch.sh`: This patch will break URLs in the source tree pointing to Google servers.
+If your building steps requires additional downloads (such as the the PNaCl toolkit), scripts in the source tree may fail to work.

 ## Contributing